Назад към всички

 • Density scores calculated

-• Report generated with actionable recommendations
+• Report generated with specific, line-anchored fixes

 • High-severity items flagged for immediate attention